jaha2600/ISCE-MSBAS-Codes/MSBAS Summit Scripts/README.md

 ```
 You need to change the path to your header.txt file and change the sbatch commands at the top to your own allocation, email etc.

-The number of nodes / ntasks varies depending on your input data size, along with what the suitable wall time is.
+The number of nodes / ntasks varies depending on your input data size.
+MSBAS is a high memory program, as such we reccomend running on a high memory node.
+For the RMACC Summit supercomputer this would be an 'smem' partition.
+It does work on a standard 'shas' parition but requires a high quantitity of nodes and cores.